December 2014 Events

 Austin / Travis County

-Enjoy an Austin holiday tradition, “Luminations” at the Lady Bird Johnson Wildflower Center, on Saturday and Sunday, Dec.
-14-15, 6-9 p.m.
-You’ll stroll lighted gardens filled with thousands of luminarias and twinkle lights, and find the center filled with children’s activities, music, hugs from Frosty the Snowman, and much more.
-Admission is free with two canned food items for the Capital Area Food Bank.
-Find details at http://www.wildflower.org/luminations/.
+Celebrate an Austin holiday tradition – Luminations — at Lady Bird Johnson Wildflower Center on Saturday and Sunday, Dec.
+13-14, 6-9 p.m.
+Thousands of luminarias and twinkling lights turn the center into a holiday wonderland, and admission is free with two canned food items for the Capital Area Food Bank.
+Performances by area musical groups both nights, as well as visits with Frosty and children’s activities in the Gallery.
+Find the schedule at http://www.wildflower.org/luminations/.

 Dallas / Dallas County